-- 16) The Prosecutor re-alleges and incorporates by reference Paragraphs 1-15 and Paragraphs 41-66 in Counts 1-6. - 17) Between 1 July 1991 and 30 December 1992, Momcilo KRAJISNIK and Biljana PLAVSIC, acting individually or in concert with each other and with Radovan KARADZIC and others, planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of the destruction, in whole or in part, of the Bosnian Muslim and Bosnian Croat national, ethnical, racial or religious groups, as such, in several municipalities, including but not limited to: Bijeljina; Bratunac; Bosanski Samac; Brcko; Doboj; Foca; Ilijas; Kljuc; Kotor Varos; Novi Grad; Prijedor; Rogatica; Sanski Most; Visegrad; Vlasenica; Zavidovici and Zvornik.
-The destruction of these groups in these municipalities was effected by: - a) the killing of Bosnian Muslims and Bosnian Croats which took place during and after the attacks on and within the municipalities and the killing of Bosnian Muslims and Bosnian Croats in and after they had been taken away from camps and detention facilities; - b) the causing of serious bodily or mental harm to Bosnian Muslims and Bosnian Croats during their confinement in camps and detention facilities, and during their interrogations at these locations, police stations and military barracks, where detainees were continuously subjected to, or forced to witness, inhumane acts including murder, sexual violence, torture, beatings and robbery, and - c) the detention of Bosnian Muslims and Bosnian Croats in camps and detention facilities under conditions of life calculated to bring about the physical destruction in whole or in part of those national, ethnical, racial or religious groups, as such.
+10) The Prosecutor re-alleges and incorporates by reference Paragraphs 1-9 and Paragraphs 35-60 in Counts 1-6.

+11) Between 1 July 1991 and 31 December 1992, BILJANA PLAVSIC, acting individually or in concert with Radovan KARADZIC, Momcilo KRAJISNIK and others, planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of the destruction, in whole or in part, of the Bosnian Muslim and Bosnian Croat national, ethnical, racial or religious groups, as such, in several municipalities, including but not limited to: Bijeljina; Bratunac; Bosanski Samac; Brcko; Doboj; Foca; Ilijas; Kljuc; Kotor Varos; Novi Grad; Prijedor; Rogatica; Sanski Most; Visegrad; Vlasenica; Zavidovici; and Zvornik.
+The destruction of these groups in these a) the killing of Bosnian Muslims and Bosnian Croats which took place during and after the attacks on and within the municipalities and the killing of Bosnian Muslims and Bosnian Croats in and after they had been taken away from camps and detention facilities;

+b) the causing of serious bodily or mental harm to Bosnian Muslims and Bosnian Croats during their confinement in camps and detention facilities, and during their interrogations at these locations, police stations and military barracks, where detainees were continuously subjected to, or forced to witness, inhumane acts including murder, sexual violence, torture, beatings and robbery, and c) the detention of Bosnian Muslims and Bosnian Croats in camps and detention facilities under conditions of life calculated to bring about the physical destruction in whole or in part of those national, ethnical, racial or religious groups, as such.